-Economic Income expenses increased by \$11.0 million primarily due to the following:
+Economic Income expenses for the year-to-date period increased by \$30.9 million primarily due to the following:

-- An \$8.2 million increase in non-compensation expenses, primarily due to a \$6.7 million increase in professional services fees and a \$1.1 million increase in occupancy and equipment.
-The ratio of non-compensation expenses to management fees was 24% for the 2013 first quarter, compared to 19% for the 2012 first quarter.
-The increase was due primarily to non-compensation expenses increasing at a faster rate than management fees. - A \$2.8 million increase in compensation and benefits, primarily driven by a \$2.1 million increase in salaries and benefits due in part to an increase in our worldwide headcount as discussed above in "-Results of Operations."
-The ratio of salaries and benefits to management fees was 17% in the 2013 first quarter, compared to 16% in the 2012 first quarter.
+- A \$20.6 million increase in non-compensation expenses driven primarily by a \$15.6 million increase in professional services fees related to business operations, infrastructure, and expenses associated with regulation and compliance.
+Also contributing to the increase was a \$2.0 million increase in information processing and communication expenses and a \$1.7 million increase in occupancy and equipment costs.
+The ratio of non-compensation expenses to management fees was 24% in the first nine months of 2013 compared to 20% in the first nine months of 2012.
+The increase was due primarily to non-compensation expenses growing at a faster rate than management fees. - A \$10.3 million increase in compensation and benefits primarily driven by an increase in salaries and benefits due in part to an increase in our worldwide headcount as discussed above in "-Results of Operations."
+The ratio of salaries and benefits to management fees was 17% in the first nine months of 2013 compared to 16% in the first nine months of 2012.
 The increase was due primarily to salaries and benefits increasing at a faster rate than management fees.